 6. Using a screen that’s too small for your audience

-Nothing loses interest more quickly than if your audience can’t see the screen clearly.
+Nothing loses interest more quickly than when your audience can’t see the screen clearly.
 Use a projector that shows your screen in an adequate size, so your audience sees everything on the screen clearly, without having to squint their eyes.
 Use magnification to enlarge those areas you’re currently demonstrating.
 If you are using a MacBook for your software demo, there is a very nice zoom feature: Hold down the Control key, then drag two ﬁngers up your Mac’s trackpad.

 7. Not getting any outside help during planning and preparation